breez/c-breez/README.md

 * Fetching node status (e.g. balance, max allow to pay, max allow to receive, on-chain balance, etc.)
 * Connecting to a new or existing node.

-The first implementation of the Breez SDK is in dart and some of the logic under the hood is implemented in rust.
-Ideally all logic would be implemented in rust and have specific binding for each programming language.
-However, it’s too early to pursue this path, and for now we are interested in the SDK interface.
 This diagram is a high-level description of the Breez SDK:
 ![sdk](https://user-images.githubusercontent.com/5394889/174237369-05aad114-4af8-448e-9fbb-ad6adff835a5.png)

+Youcan watch a basic demo here: https://twitter.com/Breez_Tech/status/1602650230088151040?s=20&t=w7Ej2oXjZ0hsXiwZV8K4SA

 ### Signer
 This module handles everything related to the signing of lightning messages.
 It is initialized with the user’s seed.
 ### InputParser